tututu-patch/saicrack/README.md

 ![Tutorial3](Images/Tuto3.png)

-Enter the system ID displayed in SAI2 into the cracker, and then press Enter.
+Enter the system ID displayed in SAI2 into the CMD, and then press Enter.

-Follow the prompts to exit the running SAI2, type OK in the cmd, and then press Enter.
+Follow the prompts to exit the running SAI2, type OK in the CMD, and then press Enter.

 You may now close the enter once the prompt appears to press enter!